Skip to content

 time_complexity.java

-/* Exponential complexity (recursive implementation) */
+/* Exponential order (recursive implementation) */

 int expRecur(int n) {